 Training: serving academic success

-From design to implementation, the SCD offers training courses to equip every student with the information skills they need to succeed academically.
+From design to implementation, libraries offer training courses to equip every student with the information skills they need to succeed academically.

 Contributing to pedagogy